 Accreditation Statements

-- Other Healthcare Professionals: This enduring materials activity is designated for a maximum of 2.25 AMA PRA Category 1 Credit(s)™.
+- Other Healthcare Professionals: This activity is designated for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.

 Approved continuing education credit may vary depending on individual licensing requirements.
 Des Moines University or Healthy Birth Day, Inc. does not guarantee acceptance of the continuing education credit.
-It is the responsibility of the attendee to verify the continuing education requirements of their licensing or regulatory agency and to contact them with any questions.
+The attendee is responsible for verifying the continuing education requirements of their licensing or regulatory agency and contacting them with any questions.

 Educational Grants